waynekhan/waynekhan.github.io/_posts/2020-03-04-logging-into-gitlab-using-ldap.md

 This from [https://docs.gitlab.com/ee/administration/auth/ldap.html#security](https://docs.gitlab.com/ee/administration/auth/ldap.html#security).

-This experience gels with my experience with GitLab so far.
-The technical documentation is excellent, and generally, everything works.
-And now I can say that I interacted with their support, and it was a good experience, too.
+This gels with my experience with GitLab so far.
+The technical documentation is excellent, it just works.
+And now I can say that my personal support experience was similarly great.

 TLDR: Correcting the email attributes resolved the issue I faced, not a bug.